Granny's Cabin I

 Pulling up to the cabin, Damian saw that little had changed since their last visit.

-The trees here were ominous, not really someplace you wanted to cross into willingly.
-But once through, the forest edge revealed a peaceful little field, with an abandoned cabin resting on the flattest spot of the wobbly land.
-Something about the way the light hit the building made it always inviting, no matter the time or weather.
+The entrance to the forest was ominous, not really someplace you wanted to cross into willingly.
+But once through, the tree line revealed a peaceful little field, with an abandoned cabin resting on the flattest spot of the wobbly land.
+Something about the light on this building was always inviting, no matter the time or weather.

-“I love this spot,” Ash said as she pulled up to the front.
+“I love this spot,” Ash pulled up to the front.
 “Life feels easier here.”

-“Yeah, well jokes on you, Breachbait, because there IS no basement,” Ash said.
+“Yeah, well jokes on you, Breachbait, because there IS no basement.”

-They worked their way to the back of the cabin to a small raised room on the ground floor.
+They worked their way to the back of the cabin to a small raised room.
 It was only up a couple of steps, but on their first visit, Ash had said it was “like being in a loft” and the name stuck.

-Sunlight streamed in through multiple windows, including through a cleverly integrated skylight that didn’t quite fit the style of the space, but somehow worked anyway.
-The light flooded this room with a magical quality, elevating it from the rest of the cabin.
+Sunlight streamed in through multiple windows, including through a cleverly integrated skylight that didn’t match the style of the tiny cabin, but somehow worked anyway.

-They each dropped into a chair, little poofs of dust poofing their best poofs.
+They each dropped into a chair, little poofs of dust poofing their best poofs when they sat.

 “Alright,” Damian said after a moment.
 “Let’s do it.”

 They held their hands out as though they were warming them on invisible fires.
-Each concentrating on their colors, the cabin began to rumble.
-Damian opened one eye, peeking around room to make sure the only thing rumbling was the furniture, and not a new Breach.
+As each concentrated on their colors, the cabin began to rumble.
+Damian opened one eye, peeking around room to make sure the only thing rumbling was the furniture, and not a new breach line.
 So far, so good, and he closed his eye to match the other one.

 The rumbling settled into a low hum, as the cabin and field found resonance with each other.
 With their eyes closed, neither magician saw the violet glow growing above the table between them.